vtjeng/MIPVerify.jl/docs/src/index.md

     If you store the license file in a non-default location, you will have to add the environment variable `GRB_LICENSE_FILE` to your startup file: `export GRB_LICENSE_FILE="/your/path/here/gurobi.lic"`

 #### Installing `Gurobi.jl`
-`Gurobi.jl` is a wrapper of the Gurobi solver accessible in Julia.
+`Gurobi.jl` is a wrapper of the Gurobi optimizer accessible in Julia.
 Once you have installed Gurobi *and* activated the license, install the latest release of `Gurobi.jl`:
 ```julia
 julia> using Pkg; Pkg.add("Gurobi")
 ```